yuanyuan29/yuanyuan29.github.io/_pages/about.md

 ---
 Welcome to My Homepage!

-I have finished my thesis and nearly graduate at [usyd](https://www.sydney.edu.au/).
-I received my Bachelor's degree from Northwestern Polytechnical University, in 2019.
+I am a PhD Candidate under the supervision of Prof. [Jinman Kim](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/jinman-kim.html), Dr. Euijoon (Osmond) Ahn, Prof. Mohamed Khadra and Prof. (David) Dagan Feng at [the Biomedical Data Analysis and Visualisation (BDAV) Lab](https://github.com/bdavsydney), School of Computer Science, [The University of Sydney](https://www.sydney.edu.au/).
+Prior to this, I received my B. Eng degree from Northwestern Polytechnical University, China, 2019.

-I focus on developing advanced deep learning technologies for remote sensing image analysis.
-My research interests include computer vision, multi-modal fusion, image classification and semantic segmentation.
-I focus on hyperspectral image classification, oil spill detection and multimodal remote sensing image segmentation.
+My research focuses on developing advanced deep learning models for multimodal medical image analysis, aiming to enhance image segmentation, detection, and classification, ultimately benefiting cancer diagnosis and prognosis.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.